 Sometimes you should avoid certain products completely.
 Using fewer makeup products, hair care goods, or accessories may not be the ultimate solution, but it will save you money.
 It may also make an impact on the items companies produce and possibly the prices they charge for them.

 Use coupons and sales

 If there are products you just can’t live without, learn to save by couponing or commit to only shopping when the item is on sale.

 You don’t need to deprive yourself to make a statement.
 There are plenty of discounts available on sites across the web that will eliminate the pink tax from your favorite product.

-When you see the pink tax at work, post about it on social media and tag the brands and stores perpetuating it.
+When you see the gender tax at work, post about it on social media and tag the brands and stores perpetuating it.
 Sometimes stores are unaware of the price discrepancy and will change it once it’s brought to their attention.